 The second variable, or impetus for a booster, is virus mutations.
 The reason you get a flu shot every year, Dr. Brewer explains, isn't because your immunity from last year's flu shot wore off but rather that the virus has changed enough so that last year's shot no longer offers adequate protection from it.
 Fortunately, he says, coronaviruses don't change as rapidly as influenza viruses.

-“While they certainly do change—that’s why we have variants—the question is, do they change rapidly enough that you need to get a booster, and that’s still unclear,” says Dr. Brewer.
+Still, drug companies are proactively preparing booster shots to roll out.
+Pfizer's CEO Albert Bourla said it's "likely" people will need a booster within the next 12 months, and Moderna has announced that its booster will be ready by the fall.
 But the decision as to whether or not populations need to be reinoculated with a booster shot isn't the drug companies' to make, says Dr. Fauci.
-That call will instead come from the Centers for Disease Control and Prevention (CDC).
-Dr. Fauci currently projects that experts will know enough by the end of this summer or the start of fall to make a determination regarding the need for boosters.
+That call will instead come from the CDC.
+Dr. Fauci currently projects that experts will know enough by the end of this summer or the start of fall to determine booster rollout.

-If we do need them, the relative success of our current vaccination program bodes well for boosters, too.
-Last week, Andy Slavitt, senior advisor to President Biden’s COVID response team, told reporters that the administration is considering the potential need for boosters in its planning efforts.
+When we do need them, the relative success of our current vaccination program bodes well for boosters, too.
+In April, Andy Slavitt, senior advisor to President Biden’s COVID response team, told reporters that the administration is considering the potential need for boosters in its planning efforts.
 “Requiring additional shots in the future is obviously a foreseeable potential event,” he said.
 "I can assure you that when we do our planning, when the president orders purchases of additional vaccines as he has done, and when we focus on all the production expansion opportunities that we talk about in here, we very much have scenarios like that in mind."

 Loading More Posts...